Museums, Parks, and Places with Geologic and Earth Science Exhibits ~

 Petrified Forest is a Science Park!
 Best known for globally

 significant Late Triassic fossils, the park attracts many

 researchers.
 Geologists study the multi-hued Chinle Formation.

 Guided and self guided tours, ranger programs, and information

 Tucson AZ.
+Includes Best of the Best mineral exhibit.
 Since its conception, the museum has accumulated over 16,000 mineral

 specimens in the main collection and over 6,000 in the micromount